Phoenix Wright: Other appearances

 The developers of the crossover fighting game Tatsunoko vs. Capcom: Ultimate All-Stars had wanted to include Phoenix, along with Franziska von Karma, as a character on the roster but had trouble designing additional moves besides his finger-pointing gesture.
 Though they had come up with an attack that used his catchphrase "Igiari!" ("Objection!" in English), with the letters themselves used to attack the opponent, they found that localization would have changed the four-character phrase (in kanji) to a nine-letter word and would have unbalanced the game.
 Phoenix was also considered for inclusion as a playable fighter in Marvel vs. Capcom 3: Fate of Two Worlds, appearing alongside Miles Edgeworth as a cameo in She-Hulk's arcade mode ending.
 He appears as a playable character in Ultimate Marvel vs. Capcom 3.
 His fighting style sees him gather evidence on the field, which he can use to either attack his opponent or save for a powerful courtroom confrontation.
 Takumi oversaw Phoenix's lines when the character was added to Ultimate Marvel vs. Capcom 3 and was in joy after seeing the final product.

 Phoenix, along with Franziska von Karma, Mia Fey, and Miles Edgeworth, appear as cards in the game SNK vs. Capcom: Card Fighters DS.
 Both Phoenix and his assistant Maya Fey also appear as a two-in-one solo unit in the crossover tactical role-playing game Project X Zone 2.
 The character is also set to appear in Street Fighter 6 as part of a Battle Pass.
+Phoenix Wright appeared as a In-game skin in Among Us on the February 18th 2026, it was available for a limited time up to March 17th 2026, there was also a Miles Edgeworth skin that was available for a limited time on September 9th 2024.